RBK-D-IT/digital-development-playbook/docs/general-development-practices/branching-strategy.md

 6. **Syncing Branches**:

-   - Always merge `main` back into `develop` to ensure features / bug fixes are being created from the latest **stable, production-ready code**.
+   - Always merge `main` back into `develop` to ensure features / bug fixes are being created from the latest stable, production-ready code.

 ---